-- In IRT (model with a_i discrimination and b_i difficulty), measurement NON-invariance = DIF - Note the inversion: Measurement Invariance = Non-DIF Measurement Non-Invariance = DIF - An item has "DIF" when persons with equal amounts of the traits, but from different groups, have different expected item responses - An item has "non-DIF" if persons with the same amount of the trait have the same expected item response, regardless of group - > DIF can be examined across groups, over time, over conditions, etc., the same as in CFA/IFA - Independent groups?
-Multiple-group model - Dependent "groups"?
+- In IRT (model with $a_i$ discrimination and $b_i$ difficulty), measurement NON-invariance = DIF - Note the inversion: Measurement Invariance = Non-DIF Measurement Non-Invariance = DIF - An item has "DIF" when persons with equal trait amounts, but from different groups, have different expected item responses - An item has "non-DIF" if persons with the same trait amount have the same expected item response, regardless of group - DIF can be examined across groups, over time, over repeated conditions, etc., the same as in CFA/IFA - > Independent groups?
+Multiple-group model - > Dependent "groups"?
 One factor per "group" in same model